 - Will there be any specific community standards in Beard (i.e. Quiet Hours, Wellness, etc)?

 The community standards in Beard Hall will be the same as the other traditional Residence Halls/House.
-Quiet hours will be observed weekday nights starting at 10pm and weekend nights starting at 12 midnight (including 24 hours courtesy hours).
+Quiet hours will be observed weekday nights starting at midnight and weekend nights starting at 2am (including 24 hours courtesy hours).

 - What are my chances of being accepted to live in Beard?